Inflectra/rapise-documentation/docs/Guide/setting_up_selenium.md

 ## Updating WebDriver DLLs in Rapise

-If the version of WebDriver DLLs shipped with Rapise is not compatible with your browser you may update the corresponding DLLs.
-Just go to the main Selenium website: [http://www.seleniumhq.org/download/](http://www.seleniumhq.org/download/) and then download the **C# WebDriver Bindings**:
+If the version of WebDriver DLLs shipped with Rapise is not compatible with your browser, you can update the corresponding DLLs.
+Go to the main Selenium website: [http://www.seleniumhq.org/download/](http://www.seleniumhq.org/download/) and download **C# WebDriver Bindings**:

 ![clip0004](./img/setting_up_selenium3.png)

-Download the **Selenium-dotnet-x.x.x.zip** file from the website.
-Proceed to unzip the archive and then look in the **net40** subfolder and extract the following two files and copy into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or wherever you installed Rapise):
+Download **Selenium-dotnet-x.x.x.zip** from the website.
+Unzip the archive, then navigate to the **net40** subfolder, extract the following two files, and copy them into the **C:\\Program Files (x86)\\Inflectra\\Rapise\\Bin** folder (or your Rapise installation directory):

 -   WebDriver.dll
 -   WebDriver.Support.dll

-*Note: You will need to close Rapise before copying these files into the Bin folder.*
+*Note: You must close Rapise before copying these files into the Bin folder.*

 ## Installing Selenium on a Mac

-The reason for using Selenium running on a Mac is to be able to execute tests against the Safari web browser.
-So although you can also use the Mac to test with Firefox, Opera and Chrome, we do not recommend this as it adds needless complexity.
+The primary reason for running Selenium on a Mac is to execute tests against the Safari web browser.
+While you can also use the Mac to test with Firefox, Opera, and Chrome, we do not recommend this approach, as it adds needless complexity.

 ### Safari

-The first thing you need to do is download the latest version of the Selenium server for Apple Mac computers:
+First, download the latest version of the Selenium server for Apple Mac computers:

 <http://selenium-release.storage.googleapis.com/index.html>

-The list of versions at time of writing was:
+At the time of writing, the list of versions was:

 ![clip0010](./img/setting_up_selenium6.png)

-When you click on the folder for the latest version you will see the various files that can be downloaded:
+Clicking the folder for the latest version displays the various files available for download:

 ![clip0011](./img/setting_up_selenium7.png)

-Download the **selenium-server-standalone-X.XX.X.jar** to the Mac.
+Download **selenium-server-standalone-X.XX.X.jar** to the Mac.

-Run this Java application by double clicking the downloaded .JAR file in Finder.
-This will startup the Selenium server.
+Run this Java application by double-clicking the downloaded .JAR file in Finder.
+This will start the Selenium server.

-*Note: You will need to have the Java (ideally the latest version) installed on the Mac first.*
+*Note: You must have Java (ideally the latest version) installed on the Mac first.*

-You are now ready to test web applications running on Safari.
-The final step is to tell Rapise where it can find that instance of Selenium.
-To do that, open up Rapise (on your PC) and click on `Settings > Selenium` and then choose **Safari** profile:
+You are now ready to test web applications in Safari.
+The final step is to tell Rapise where to find that Selenium instance.
+To do this, open Rapise (on your PC), click `Settings > Selenium`, and then select the **Safari** profile:

 ![clip0014](./img/setting_up_selenium14.png)

-Now you need to change the **Uri** field to point to your Mac.
-The format of the URI will be:
+Now, change the **Uri** field to point to your Mac.
+The URI format is:

 -   http://&lt;IP or DNS name of MAC computer&gt;:4444/wd/hub

 (for example it could be `http://test-mac01.local:4444/wd/hub` or `http://192.168.0.52:4444/wd/hub`)